 This project began as an effort to build connection and to nurture existing relationships in the isolation of the COVID-19 pandemic.
 We wanted to understand how our established global partners have responded to the situation in their own communities and national contexts.
-Normally, Human Needs and Global Resources (HNGR) interns serve as a bridge between campus and our immediate and more severe than for those who international host partners, but the 2020 student cohort completed their internships with new hosts home. in domestic settings.
-How could we facilitate learning for Wheaton students, faculty, and others The COVID-19 pandemic has sparked expanded directly from global friends during the pandemic?
+Normally, Human Needs and Global Resources (HNGR) interns serve as a bridge between campus and our international host partners, but the 2020 student cohort completed their internships with new hosts in domestic settings.
+How could we facilitate learning for Wheaton students, faculty, and others directly from global friends during the pandemic?